meier-flo/chiir2020snatut/README.md

 Some of you (especially Windows users) might encounter a `Cannot find Java 1.8 or higher` error when trying to run Gephi for the first time.
 To troubleshoot this problem, three things must be in place:
 1. JAVA must be installed on your computer.
 2. The PATH system variable for JAVA must be set.
 [Follow the instructions here](https://www.java.com/en/download/help/path.xml).
 3. The `gephi.conf` file must contain the JAVA path.
 [Follow the instructions here](https://www.youtube.com/watch?v=iWQWjx6Ot1E).
-[In case you need more guidance, this discussion can be helpful.](https://github.com/gephi/gephi/issues/1787)
+In case you need more guidance, [this discussion can be helpful.](https://github.com/gephi/gephi/issues/1787)

-After you successfully downloaded and installed Gephi, I recommend you to follow along this [Simple Gephi Project from A to Z](https://seinecle.github.io/gephi-tutorials/generated-html/simple-project-from-a-to-z-en.html).
+After you successfully downloaded and installed Gephi, I recommend to follow along this [Simple Gephi Project from A to Z](https://seinecle.github.io/gephi-tutorials/generated-html/simple-project-from-a-to-z-en.html).
 You can also watch and follow along with the updated [video tutorial on Gephi](https://www.youtube.com/watch?v=371n3Ye9vVo) by Dr Jen Golbeck.

 ## Slides and Material